Dakota Johnson reacts to her earthquake interview that went viral: 'We live in California' (Exclusive) - ExBulletin

 Her character in the film — a paramedic named Cassie Webb who receives psychic powers after a near-death experience — also has some awkward moments of her own in her journey to becoming the powerful character she is in Marvel comic canon.
 The actress explained to ET that she enjoyed playing a female character that might not fit into a traditional box.

 “I think that's really important, because I don't know that all women feel comfortable in this kind of typical, stereotypical feminine environment like dresses and high heels and kids and marriage — I don't think everyone feels that same way regarding those things,” she noted.
 “For Cassie to feel.”
-“Being uncomfortable and really trying to be respectful but failing I think is an appropriate situation.”
+“Being uncomfortable and really trying to be respectful but failing I think it's a relatable situation.”

 Madame Web also stars Celeste O'Connor, Sidney Sweeney, Isabella Merced and Adam Scott.
 The film premieres in theaters on February 14.